Sepulther1/mistwood/docs/COMMUNITY-GUIDELINES.md

 Preview Environments (per-contributor server)

-We plan to run a GitHub Actions job that boots a temporary Evennia instance for your PR and posts its URL in the PR (ephemeral, auto-teardown).
+We plan to run a GitHub Actions job that boots a temporary Mistwood instance for your PR and posts its URL in the PR (ephemeral, auto-teardown).

 Until that lands, run locally and attach logs/screenshots; we’ll replicate if needed.